AnthonyEdwardStark3000/ObsidianNotes/Dotnet - Harsha Interview deep preparation.md

 ---

-You’re right — I missed including your exact live example from the transcript (changing the URL to `/hello` / `other-path`, showing the raw request via **View source**, and the `context.Request.Path` / `context.Request.Method` demo).
-My bad.
-Below is the corrected, **Option B (developer-friendly, human)** Obsidian-ready note that **includes your original example verbatim and integrates it into the explanation** so nothing is left out.

-You can copy–paste this directly into Obsidian.

----

 # 🧭 HTTP Request — Complete Notes (with your `/hello` & `other-path` example)

 ## 📌 Short apology & fix